 Aerobic Fitness Assessment.
 The participants underwent a Bruce Ramp Protocol (21) VO2max test on a treadmill.
-First, the participants put on a heart rate monitor (E600, Polar Electro, Oy, Finland) and then sat for 5 minutes in order to record a measure of resting heart rate.
-Participants were then connected to the metabolic cart (True One, Parvomedics, Sandy, UT) using a facemask (NRB1, Hans Rudolph Inc., Kansas City, MO) and began by walking on the treadmill (425C, Trackmaster Treadmills, Newton, KS) at 1.7 mph with a 10% grade.
+First, the participants put on a HR monitor (E600, Polar Electro, Oy, Finland) and then sat for 5 minutes in order to record resting HR.
+Participants were then connected to the metabolic cart (True One 2400, Parvomedics, Sandy, UT) using a facemask (NRB1, Hans Rudolph Inc., Kansas City, MO) and began by walking on the treadmill (425C, Trackmaster Treadmills, Newton, KS) at 1.7 mph with a 10% grade.
 The treadmill speed and grade gradually increased in small increments every 30 seconds so that every three minutes the speed had increased by 0.8 mph and the grade by 2%.
 Data for VO2 and heart rate were measured continuously and then averaged over 20 second intervals.
-The assessment of VO2max ceased when the participant reached volitional fatigue.
+The VO2max test was terminated when at least 2 of the following criteria were met: VO2 or HR decreased or remained unchanged in response to increases in workload, a respiratory exchange ratio value of 1.14 and/or a rating of perceived exertion of 20 was reached (18).
+If the subject did not meet 2 of the termination criteria but instead requested to stop the test, a subsequent test was performed on a separate day (and this was only necessary for 1 subject who was experiencing a minor upper repsirtaory illness on the day of the intial test)..

 Accelerometry: Research participants wore physical activity monitors (AM7164, Actigraph Inc, Pensacola, FL) while participating in the paintball game play.
-The accelerometers were initialized to begin recording data 1 hour before game play began, and were set to records 15 second EPOCs.
+The accelerometers were initialized to begin recording data 1 hour before game play began, and were set to record 15 second epochs.
 The cut-points for the categorization of the physically activity by the accelerometers as either sedentary, moderate, or vigorous used in this study were based on the guidelines established by Freedson (20), and Actilife software (v 6.0, Actigraph Inc, Pensacola, FL) was used for analysis of the accelerometry data.

 Paintball Game Play: On a different day from the fitness assessment, all of the participants gathered at the paintball playing location for a typical day of playing paintball.
 The paintball playing area for this group is private land owned by one of the participant’s family.
 The game play occurred on a “Woodsball” field (13), consisting of mostly trees, shrubs, and grass, with a few small wooden “bunkers” built to provide hiding places, all within an area that is 70 m X 135 m.
 Prior to game play, the paintball guns used by the participants were measured to ensure that the muzzle velocity was 260-290 feet per second (fps; Prochrono Digital, Competition Electronics, Rockford, IL), which is below the generally accepted safety standard of 300 fps (3).
 The eye and face protection worn by the players were visually inspected to ensure that they were of a type approved for paintball use and were free from defect, and players were instructed to keep their protective gear on at all times while on the playing field.